- Easy installation, few dependancies. No database daemon, web server, desktop environment or exotic language necessary.

 The following need miscellaneous helper programs to decode the internal formats.

-- pdf with the pdftotext command, which can be installed as part of xpdf or poppler, depending on your distribution.
+- pdf with the pdftotext command, which used to be installed as part of xpdf but is nowadays more often found with poppler, depending on your distribution (the package name is quite often poppler-utils).

 - msword with antiword.
 It is also useful to have wvWare installed as it may be be used as a fallback for some files which antiword does not handle.